ydgma/StoringBooks/README.md

 TODO:
 * Use a seperate database when testing DAO.
 * Create a teardown to clear test data created.
-* Add css to view pages.
+* Add css to view pages
+* Add a rating and date finished columns